groupon/codeburner/docs/developer/api.md

 ***

-### GET /api/service/{:id}/stats/burns
+### GET /api/repo/{:id}/stats/burns
-Get a list of [date, count] pairs where count is the number of burns performed against a specific service on date.
+Get a list of [date, count] pairs where count is the number of burns performed against a specific repo on date.

 #### Parameters (all optional):
 * **start_date**: A **string** representing the start_date for the list, parsable by ruby Time.parse().
 * **end_date**:   A **string** representing the end_date for the list, parsable by ruby Time.parse().

 #### Sample request:
-<pre class="command-line"><code class="language-bash">curl -H 'Content-type: application/json' http://localhost:8080/api/service/5/stats/burns</code></pre>
+<pre class="command-line"><code class="language-bash">curl -H 'Content-type: application/json' http://localhost:8080/api/repo/5/stats/burns</code></pre>

 #### Sample response: